 - create analytical tools to analyse the raw data and transform it into useful insights for service providers and users.

 Despite this welcomed improvement, we have not yet been able to observe any concrete progress in this area.
 In addition to this, strong innovations are hard to follow, partly due to piecemeal adoption across the industry.
-Even worse, there is a kind of escalation in technological innovation, with manufacturers who market exaggerated technological solutions, always more elaborate (apparently), without demonstrating any concrete contributions.
+There is a kind of escalation in technological innovation, with manufacturers who market exaggerated technological solutions, without demonstrating any concrete operational contributions.
 From basic detection systems, commonly found on last-generation elevators (accelerometer, laser, door sensors) to downright eccentricities such as biometric access control solutions or tools allowing a better passenger repartition in the cabin, the elevator IoT market has become a “catch-all”.
 It feels like some service providers kind of lost sight of what we believe to be the sole objective of elevator service : effective and transparent maintenance.
 Let’s admit it, we often saw a lot of marketing and a lot less of tangible innovations.

 One last observation: some technological proposals appeared to be redundant.
 Indeed, the control card of almost all elevators on the market - as well as the security chain of the latter - already provide enough usable data for the implementation of IoT!